Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 These are a few examples of the 200+ gap measures implemented City-wide to reduce expenses.

 Since 2009, calls for service for public safety and emergency medical services have increased 41.9%.
 During this same period staff has decreased 16%.
-We are not seeking to return to prerecession levels.
-We are only seeking to staff the departments to be able to respond to emergency calls within the City.
+We are not seeking to return to pre-recession levels.
+We are only seeking to staff the departments adequately enough to be able to respond efficiently to emergency calls within the City.

-In order to compare millage rates we need to compare what is included.
-Madison Heights millage includes many services other cities do not.
-Therefore in order to compare you need to add these other services to other cities millages.
+In order to compare millage rates we need to compare all the items included in the millage.
+Madison Heights' millage includes many services other cities do not.
+Therefore, in order to compare you need to add these additional services to other cities millages.

 1. Madison Heights includes solid waste services (trash, compost and recycling) in the millage.
-The majority of other Cities do not, requiring instead that residents pay this bill separate.
-This cost other cities approximately $45 every two months or $270 annually.
+The majority of other Cities do not, requiring instead that residents pay this bill separately.
+This costs other cities approximately $45 every two months or $270 annually.
 Solid Waste is 2.25 mills of the total Madison Heights millage.